nvanschaack/professional-portfolio/README.md

 ## Credits
 - Make a README: I used [this](https://www.makeareadme.com/) website to help me create this README.

--edX XPERT: I used [this](https://bootcampspot.instructure.com/courses/5291/external_tools/313) tool to help me debug my code.
+- edX XPERT: I used [this](https://bootcampspot.instructure.com/courses/5291/external_tools/313) tool to help me debug my code.

 ## License
 Please refer to the LICENSE in the repo.